Microchip-MPLAB-Harmony/reference_apps/apps/pic32ck_gc01_cult/getting_started_pic32ck_gc01_cult/readme.md

 - Build the code and program the device by clicking on the "Make and Program Device" button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below

-**Note**: If you see a programming error, Use the alternate programming option with [MPLAB® PICkit™ 4 In-Circuit Debugger](https://www.microchip.com/en-us/development-tool/pg164140)
+**Note**: If a programming issue is encountered, please install PKOB4 tool pack v1.14.1168 from Tools->Packs.

 ## Running the Demo:
 - Open the Tera Term terminal application on your PC (from the Windows® Start menu by pressing the Start button).